-This guide covers the Python SDK for pipecat-ai and pipecat-flows.
+This guide covers the Python SDK for pipecat-ai.
 The package is available on PyPI.
+A Node.js SDK is coming soon.

 Video Tutorial